tendersearls/tldr/README.md

-    -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"]) --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb") --skip-test-helper           Don't try loading a test helper before the tests -v, --verbose                    Print stack traces for errors
+    -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"]) --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb") --skip-test-helper           Don't try loading a test helper before the tests --workers WORKERS            Number of parallel workers (Default: 24, the number of CPU cores) -v, --verbose                    Print stack traces for errors
 ```